Anthony enjoys spending time in the workshop, the kitchen, the yard, and out fishing. He writes from his personal experience.

 The Barn Wood Wren House

 A worn and weathered board was leaning in the corner of a neighbor's shed.
 Years of exposure to the elements gave the old pine plank a warm patina and inspired me to make this rustic birdhouse.
-The board is 8" wide, and this influenced the dimensions and design of the birdhouse.
-We have lots of little wrens who visit the feeders in our yard, so I decided to make a nest box that would appeal to these smaller cavity nesting birds.
+The board is 8 inches wide, and this influenced the dimensions and design of the birdhouse.
+We have lots of little wrens who visit the feeders in our yard, so I decided to make a nest box that would appeal to these smaller cavity-nesting birds.

 The birdhouse was designed with the entrance hole on its right side when mounted to a post, tree, or similar structure (mine is attached to the side of our shed).
-The front pivots opens on weather-resistant screws for easy cleaning of the nesting box.
+The front pivots open on weather-resistant screws for easy cleaning of the nesting box.
 Another screw keeps the door securely closed.
-There are gaps under the roofline for air flow and ventilation, and the corners of the floor are notched for good drainage.
-The entrance hole is 1-1/4 inches in diameter, and it will make a great home for the local chickadees and wrens.
+There are gaps under the roofline for airflow and ventilation, and the corners of the floor are notched for good drainage.
+The entrance hole is 1¼ inches in diameter, and it will make a great home for the local chickadees and wrens.

 Step 1: The Cutting List

 Birdhouses are great projects for reusing old wood, bits of salvaged materials, and leftovers from my scrap bin.
 I'm always on the lookout for useable pieces of wood that I can convert into birdhouses and other rustic projects.
 The wood from choice finds such as this barn wood plank are featured prominently in my designs while other less desirable pieces are relegated to less visible areas.
 For this birdhouse, I cut the front, roof, and side sections from the old barn wood plank.
 The back and floor sections won't show, and these were cut from a piece of salvaged shiplap pine.

 Cut pieces of lumber into the following dimensions.
 (The top of the slanted side pieces are cut at a 45-degree angle.)